-All documents submitted to meet admissions requirements must be official and from an institution that has regional accreditation (see Accredited Institutions).
+All documents submitted to fulfill admission requirements must be official and from an institution awarded regional accreditation (see Accredited Institutions).
 Official transcripts must be mailed directly from the former institution(s) to the Office of Admissions.
 Hand-delivered transcripts will only be accepted as official if they have been printed within the past 60 days and are received in a sealed envelope from the issuing institution.
-Unofficial transcripts, student copies of transcripts, or transfer course work shown on transcripts will not be accepted as an official record of course work.
+Unofficial transcripts, student copies of transcripts or transfer course work shown on transcripts will not be accepted as an official record of course work.

 The Office of Admissions must receive all documents by the appropriate deadlines.
-Applicants who are admitted under concurrent enrollment must be enrolled at another institution and must submit a current paid fee statement from that institution's records office.
-An official transcript of courses that were in progress prior to or during enrollment at University of Houston-Clear Lake should be sent to the Office of Admissions once the grades have been posted.
-If an applicant knowingly withholds information or submits fraudulent information regarding enrollment at another collegiate institution, his or her application at UHCL will be considered invalid and the students may be administratively withdrawn from classes without a refund of fees paid.
+Applicants who are admitted in the concurrent enrollment status must be enrolled at another institution and must submit a current paid fee statement from that institution's records office.
+An official transcript of course work in progress prior to or during enrollment at University of Houston-Clear Lake should be sent to the Office of Admissions once the grades have been posted.

+If applicants knowingly withhold information or submit fraudulent information regarding enrollment at another institution, their application at UHCL will be considered invalid and they may be administratively withdrawn from classes without a refund of fees paid.